phr00t/FocusEngine/README.md

 ## What is worse in this fork?

 Android/mobile support, different languages, and Universal Windows Platform support.
 I also work very little with DirectX, which is maintained just for the editor.
 Some changes I make to improve Vulkan might cause a (hopefully minor) bug in the DirectX API, which will be of low priority to fix.
-Vulkan isn't as fully featured as DirectX yet, so GPU instancing doesn't work on Vulkan (although you may find the ModelBatcher & BatchedMeshDraw works in most cases).
+GPU instancing isn't implemented on Vulkan yet (although you may find the ModelBatcher & BatchedMeshDraw covers this in most cases).

 Documentation is worse in this fork, as I don't have time to go back and properly document the new features I add.
 The list above isn't updated often enough to showcase the latest improvements.
 I try to comment new additions, but would require looking at the source to see them.
 Stride documentation is mostly still applicable, but there may be better ways to do things in this fork (VR for example).

+Community support doesn't exist for this fork.
+The community usually revolves around the original Stride.

 You can now export games and projects targeting .NET 6 & Visual Studio 2022 is now supported.
 However, GameStudio (the editor) is still running on .NET Framework 4.8 (not a big deal, in my humble opinion).

 Creating templates with this fork is semi broken (you'll get an error, but it still gets created).
 Just browse for it next time you open Focus.
 There is an issue for it on the issues tab.

+## Why don't you merge all these improvements back into Stride?

+The Stride team doesn't really want most of my work, or they don't think these improvements are necessary.
+I've made decisions without their input to save time, so taking my work now would take significant review and likely significant rewrites to adhere to their opinions and standards.
+I stand by my code and its quality (otherwise I wouldn't trust making commercial games with it), but the Stride team would rather do it their way (if and when they ever get to it).
+Sometimes, some improvements do make it into Stride in some form, like the Fog and Outline post processing filters.
+Recently, I kickstarted bringing OpenXR support into Stride (but not all of my VR improvements), and they seem to be getting it to work with DirectX.
+Fully merging would take much more work than us "spare time devs" have.
+If you want to use my improvements, I only can recommend using (and building off of) my fork.

 ## License